Monitor an Azure Container Service DC/OS cluster with Log Analytics

 Here, you will be asked to enter the

-wskey(the OMS primary key for the workspace id).
+wskey(the primary key for the workspace id).
 To get both

 wskeyby clicking Settings, then Connected Sources, and then Linux Servers, as shown below.

-Select the number you OMS instances that you want and click the ‘Review and Install’ button.
-Typically, you will want to have the number of OMS instances equal to the number of VM’s you have in your agent cluster.
-OMS Agent for Linux is installs as individual containers on each VM that it wants to collect information for monitoring and logging information.
+Select the number of instances that you want and click the ‘Review and Install’ button.
+Typically, you will want to have the number of instances equal to the number of VM’s you have in your agent cluster.
+OMS Agent for Linux installs as individual containers on each VM that it wants to collect information for monitoring and logging information.